 As part of your Professional or Enterprise subscription to ProductPlan, you can make signing in to ProductPlan easier by integrating with your organization’s Single Sign-On (SSO) solution.
 Using SSO for your team in ProductPlan requires a Professional or Enterprise Subscription.

 By configuring SSO for your team in ProductPlan, your users will be able to sign in to ProductPlan by authenticating through your SSO application portal or on the ProductPlan login screen without requiring a password.
-You will also have the option to require authentication by SSO only, as well as to restrict Private Roadmap URL’s to SSO users only.
+You will also have the option to require authentication by SSO only, as well as to restrict Private Roadmap URLs to SSO users only.

-Configuring your SSO Connection within the Self-Hosted Portal
+Configuring your SSO Connection

 From the Security page you'll have access to the SP Entity ID as well as the SSO service endpoint (provided by ProductPlan).
-Once you've completed the configuration in your portal, simply upload the IDP Metadata directly into Step 3 of your Security page.
+Once you've completed the configuration in your portal, simply upload the IDP Metadata directly into Step 3 on your Security page.

 You can also choose to require Single Sign-On in order for your team to access ProductPlan.
-If you choose this option, it will eliminate the ability to login to ProductPlan with a unique password.
+If you choose this option, it will eliminate the ability to login to ProductPlan with a password.
 Before enabling this option, you should make sure that you’ve provisioned the users on your team for the ProductPlan application within your SSO identity provider.

-Once enabled, your users will need to authenticate with your SSO application in order to access ProductPlan.
+Once enabled, your users will need to authenticate with your SSO provider in order to access ProductPlan.
 Attempting to login directly to ProductPlan will redirect any user to the configured SSO login.
 Turning off this option will allow users to login with passwords again.

-There are three different attributes which you can map to ProductPlan from your identity provider; email, name and groups.
+There are three different attributes which you can map to ProductPlan from your identity provider: email, name and groups.
 Here is a list of attributes we will check for, including the default values: